 Blend butter and cream cheese until smooth.
 Add powdered sugar, salt and milk until desired consistency.
 Mix well.
 Spread frosting on cooled cake.
 Sprinkle remaining coconut on top and sides of cake and gently press into frosting.

 Chill until serving.
 Remove about 30 minutes before serving for best results.
+Before serving, place fresh raspberries on top of cake if desired.
+Reserve some raspberries for sprinkling on each piece of cake when served.
 Store any leftovers covered in refrigerator.

 - Coconut pudding may be used in place of vanilla pudding.